jordanlambino/leagueoflegends-data-analysis/README.md

 ## **Data Cleaning and Exploratory Data Analysis**
 ### Data Cleaning
 I decided to only analyze games for teams who played Lee Sin, so that every row represents a team who played Lee Sin in a given match.
 This ensured that my dataset did not contain two rows for each match.
 I only kept relevant columns which denoted a team's overall performance for that game.

-In particular, due to the strength of Lee Sin in the early-mid portions of a given match, I decided to keep "golddiffat15" and calculate the "team_kdratio", as explained above.
+I queried the dataset to only include Tier One Teams and kept the following columns: "league", "gamelength", "side", "firstblood", "golddiffat15", and "gameid".
+Additionally, I changed the title of the column "result" to "won", for comprehendibility and created a column named "team_kdratio" representing the number of kills divided by the number of deaths.
+This amounted to a total of 350 rows and 10 columns.

 The first 5 rows of my DataFrame are displayed below: